- Nina Bernstein, The Lost Children of Wilder: The Epic Struggle to Change Foster Care (Pantheon: 2001).

 - A truly-extraordinary report, one that is, in effect, an X-ray of a child welfare agency’s soul was issued by the Center for the Study of Social Policy in 2009.
 The long, academic title notwithstanding the report, about racial bias, and much more, in child welfare in Michigan reads more like good investigative reporting than just another study.

-- NEW: Similar to the Michigan report, a report by the Citizens Review Board for child protective services in Washington DC combines data with compelling case examples to document findings that hundreds of children have been wrongfully taken from their families.
+- Similar to the Michigan report, a report by the Citizens Review Board for child protective services in Washington DC combines data with compelling case examples to document findings that hundreds of children have been wrongfully taken from their families.

 - Also from Michigan, the Fall, 2009 issue of the Michigan Child Welfare Law Journal is an outstanding resource for anyone interested in how child welfare really works.
 The issue focuses on the urgent need for high-quality legal representation for families caught up in child welfare systems.
 See especially the article by one such parent, Nancy Colon, and the article by Tracy Green, Managing Attorney for the Detroit Center for Family Advocacy.